WindowsGuy-code/Windows11-Kernel-Rootkit/README.md

 ## About
 This is as said a kernel Rootkit driver hiding any Processes or files you don't want people seeing.
-It also has some more functions involved like a BSOD and (offcourse) a hooking function called CloudHook.

 It is highly customizable by simple editing of lists and variables in the code or configuring it via the hpp file **defs**.
-It is built to *bypass* any Sys Admin Tool and may (if you choose) trigger a BlueScreen when one opens, it isnt suggested to activate this BSOD function since it may rise suspicion and since **NtQuerySystemInformation** is already edited it will already be hidden.
+It is built to *bypass* any Sys Admin Tool and may (if you choose) trigger a BlueScreen when one opens, it isnt suggested to activate this BSOD function since it may rise suspicion and since **ZwQuerySystemInformation** is already edited it will already be hidden.

 ## Config ⚙️
 You need to enable BSOD in the defs.hpp file (If you want to).
 You can also enable other stuff like: